grange85/ahfow-www/_posts/2024-10-31-my-record-collection-184-damon-naomi-shibuya-o-nest-tokyo-dvd.md

 Having said that, this is lovely as a record of a show (that I wasn't at).
 It's very heavy on tracks from Within These Walls - seven of the 12 tracks are from that album, but that's what they were promoting, and Lilac Land and Stars Never Fade are up amongst my favourite Damon & Naomi tracks so, no complaints here.

-Damon & Naomi are [back in Tokyo next week](/2024/10/22/damon-naomi-japanese-dates-in-november/) for a couple of dates.
+Damon & Naomi are [back in Tokyo next week](/2024/10/22/damon-naomi-japanese-dates-in-november/) for a couple of dates - and if you're not in Tokyo you can still [enjoy their show on the 5th November online](/2024/10/28/damon-naomi-s-upcoming-tokyo-date-to-be-live-streamed/)!

  - *Catalogue Number:* AHFOW 13/009